CSC207-UofT/course-project-newtapp/phase1/design_document.md

 -  Request and Response Models for requests between users and interactors

-   After implementing an initial Request and Response models for communication between our Presenters and Interfaces, we decided to redesign our input and output models for more simplicity and to implement a cleaner design.
+   After implementing initial Request and Response models for communication between our Presenters and Interfaces, we decided to redesign our input and output models for more simplicity and to implement a cleaner design.

    Originally, we had different request models for each interactor, making sending and receiving requests and responses unnecessarily complex.
 To adjust this, we created one request model for all interactors.
 However, after further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.